Guide to Leveraging Demand Planning and Forecasting Systems:

 4. Collaboration with Relevant Supply Chain Stakeholders

 Relevant stakeholders in the supply chain also help facilitate demand planning and forecasting.
-You do this to gather all necessary information that could impact the demand negatively.
-Examples could be production delays or logistic disruptions.

-Demand Planning and Forecasting System Methodologies for Supply Chain
+Methodologies of Demand Planning and Forecasting Systems

 1. Time Series Analysis